hieuvp/learning-monitoring/prometheus-introduction/README.md

 <br />

 - Prometheus and most of its components are written in **Go**.
+- The main **Prometheus Server** which scrapes and stores time series data.
+- **Client libraries** for instrumenting application code.
 - Targets are discovered via **service discovery** or **static configuration**.

 ### Prometheus Storage